pablocael/pynear/README.md

 running in its own process** so the numbers are fair (two OpenMP runtimes in one process throttle Faiss — see the methodology note below).
 Reproducible via `demo_faiss_comparison.py` and the [benchmark suite](./pynear/benchmark/).

+For high-dimensional embedding retrieval at high recall, Faiss's HNSW is ~1.5× faster than ours — [we publish that number ourselves](#pynear-vs-faiss-in-numbers), along with every other one where Faiss wins.

 **Index vs index — where PyNear wins:**